SecretFoundation/SecretWiki/index.md

 ![Secret Network](/header.png)

 <p align="center">
-Secret Network secures the decentralized web
+Secret Network secures the decentralized web.
 </p>

 ## What is Secret Network?

 Want to build a better internet?
 Solve for privacy.

-Secret Network is a blockchain-based protocol that lets anyone perform verifiable computations on encrypted data, offering transparent encryption services to application developers.
+The Secret Network is a decentralized network of computers (which we call "secret nodes") that use hardware-based and software-based privacy technologies to enable **secure computation**.
+On top of this network, developers can build **Secret Apps** - unstoppable, permissionless applications that can utilize encrypted data without ever exposing the data itself, even to the nodes in the network performing computations.

 Our mission: improve the adoption and usability of sustainable privacy solutions, for the benefit of all.

 <div class="homepage-links">
   <a href="/network">Node Operators</a>
   <a href="/protocol">App Developers</a>
   <a href="/questions">Common Questions</a>
 </div>

+Looking for our full developer documentation?
+Visit [build.scrt.network](https://build.scrt.network)

 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL%20v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0) [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](CODE_OF_CONDUCT.md)